Sarah Hopkins, Capital High School

 Capital High School teacher Robert "RJ" Haddy (pictured in his classroom) finished in the top three on the Syfy show "Face Off," a competition for prosthetic makeup artists.

 Robert "RJ" Haddy is a special effects artist and teacher at Capital High School who was on the TV show "Face Off"

 , who was one of the judges on the show.
 She has worked as a makeup artist on movies such as the first three "Pirates of the Caribbean" movies and "The Hunger Games."
 She also brought characters to life in a lot of Tim Burton's films, including "Beetlejuice" and "Ed Wood," which she won Academy Awards for.

-Haddy, who has nine years teaching experience, said the "Face Off" set wasn't really that different from his classroom.
+To learn different makeup techniques, he said you need to take art and anatomy classes.
+In art classes, you learn basics like painting, color theory and sculpture, and in anatomy classes, you learn about facial structure and bones (key to learning proportions and placements) as well as movement and muscular structure.Haddy, who has nine years teaching experience, said the "Face Off" set wasn't really that different from his classroom.
 Both are fast-paced, high-stress environments, and with both, you have to get up early and work all day.
 He said he likes bringing an art form into the classroom that not a lot of people give credit to.
 Talking to him, you really get the sense that he loves what he does and that he is happy he gets to pass his knowledge on.